AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-mnguserscontacts/tips-tricks-and-troubleshooting/bulk-edit-users-other-groups.md

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product [!DNL Workfront] Proof.
+>This article refers to functionality in the standalone product [!DNL Workfront Proof].
 For information on proofing inside [!DNL Adobe Workfront], see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

-## Problem:&nbsp;
+## Problem:

-When bulk editing I attempted to add a single Other Groups to numerous users.\
+When bulk editing I attempted to add a single Other Groups to numerous users.
-After Saving Changes, all the existing Other Groups were removed and only the new Other Group remained.&nbsp;
+After Saving Changes, all the existing Other Groups were removed and only the new Other Group remained.

 ## Answer:

-The resulting behavior depends&nbsp;on the current group membership of the selected users:
+The resulting behavior depends on the current group membership of the selected users:

-* If all of the selected users Other Groups memberships match exactly...\
+* If all of the selected users Other Groups memberships match exactly...
-   After you select the users and select [!UICONTROL edit], the [!UICONTROL Other Groups] field will show the full listing\
-   of all of the groups these users belong to.&nbsp;
+   After you select the users and select [!UICONTROL edit], the [!UICONTROL Other Groups] field will show the full listing of all of the groups these users belong to.

-* If the selected users have different Other Group memberships...\
+* If the selected users have different Other Group memberships...
    After you select the users and click [!UICONTROL Edit], the [!UICONTROL Other Groups] field will be blank.

 When you click **[!UICONTROL Save Changes]**, whatever is showing in the Other Groups field is saved.

-The previous contents of the field are overwritten.&nbsp;
+The previous contents of the field are overwritten.